wmcdonald404/wmcdonald404.github.io/_posts/2024-02-24-13-54-50-aws-cli-configure-with-sso-profiles.md

 ---
-title: "Configure the AWS CLI with SSO and multiple profiles"
+title: "AWS - Configure the AWS CLI with SSO and multiple profiles"
 date: 2024-02-24 13-54-50
 ---